precice/aste/docs/README.md

 | `--stat`           | Store statistics of the difference calculation in a separate file called `mesh.stats.json` |
 | `--gradient`       | Calculate and store gradient data in addition to the given input function on the mesh.|

-The predefined functions are a collection of common interpolation functions, which are usuually too cumbersome for the command line:
+The predefined functions are a collection of common interpolation functions, which are usually too cumbersome for the command line:

 | Function   | Explanation                                                                             |
 | ---------- | --------------------------------------------------------------------------------------- |